mosmn/Notes/sections/css/grid.md

 }
 ```

+this will create a grid with 3 columns and 3 rows. each column will be 200px wide, and each row will be 100px high.

 ## Explain the difference between an implicit and explicit grid

 An implicit grid is a grid that is created automatically by the browser.
 An explicit grid is a grid that is created by the developer.